syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 The `CanCacheTiles` property is used to decide whether the tile images should be cached in application memory or not.
 The default value of the `CanCacheTiles` is `false`.

-While enabling the `CanCacheTiles` as `true` then we need to set the tile server name to maintain the folder to store cache tiles in `MapTileLayer.UrlTemplate` property.
-The default tile server name to store tile cache is OSM.
-If you want to change server name, you can use the following URL format.
+While enabling the `CanCacheTiles` as `true` then we need to set the tile server name to maintain the folder to store cache tiles in the `MapTileLayer.UrlTemplate` property.
+The default tile server name to store the tile cache is OSM.
+If you want to change the server name, you can use the following URL format.

 https://example_provider/{z}/{x}/{y}.png?name=serverName